AndreeaPocol/imdb_sentiment_analysis/README.md

 This is a suite of scripts offering insight into the most lucrative properties of films.
 Big data is harnessed to produce simple and clear visualizations.
+Data is aggregated from IMDb, TMDb, and OMDb, and revenues are adjusted for inflation.

+The following is a list of all scripts included in this repository.
 Ensure `imdb.omdb_rated_movies_1960_2019.json` containing all movies resides in the same directory as whatever script you wish to run.
 This data is not provided in the repository but can be obtained with a subscription to a database like IMDb.

-The following is a list of all scripts included in this repository.

 # Genre vs Revenue
 Run: